What is modified adjusted gross income (MAGI)?

-• MAGI is a way to calculate your income, accounting for certain tax deductions.
+• MAGI is a way to calculate your income that accounts for certain tax deductions.

-• Your MAGI can be used to determine whether you’re eligible to contribute to a retirement account.
+• Your MAGI can be used to determine whether you’re eligible to contribute to a retirement account or if you qualify for specific government programs or tax incentives.

 • Your MAGI isn’t on your tax return, but you can use your gross income and adjusted gross income (AGI) to calculate it.